GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 * Software quality attributes.
 * Software architecture.

-As the introductory paragraph suggests, there are many more additional facets of the problem.
+As the introductory paragraph suggests, there exist many more additional facets of the problem.
 By taking all the discussed principles seriously enough, you will undoubtedly be able to design quality software.

 NOTE: some terminology here is borrowed from the recommended literature below.
 Because authors